iniwap/convex-polygon-area/README.md

 convex-polygon-area
 ===================

-Solving arbitrary convex polygon area!using python
+Solving arbitrary concave or convex polygon area!using python

 ===================